 Listing your current position can be a dilemma, as well.
 The simplest option is not to list a current employer.
-I've seen many Profiles that list "Unemployed" or "Seeking New Position" as the company name, but then you're advertising the fact that you're out of a job.
-Another option, if you're doing freelance or consulting work is to list your company as self-employed.
+I've seen many profiles that list "Unemployed" or"Seeking New Position" as the company name, but then you're advertising the fact that you're out of a job.
+If you're doing freelance or consulting work, another option is to list your company as "Self-employed."

 - Open to Opportunities at Seeking New Position